Killing Bed Bugs: Heat vs Chemical

 - Only heating equipment & fans are used.

 - Thankfully, you don’t have to get rid of your furniture, but your box of crayons might have a chance of melting.

 Sure, everything has its downside.
-But to get rid of 100% of your bed bugs, these items may be worth enduring.
+But to get rid of your bed bugs, these items may be worth enduring.

 - A heat treatment will kill every bed bug in your home in one day, but you have to ensure that you don’t bring them back in.
 This may require some awkward conversations with family or friends.